gaultier/blog/wait_process_timeout.md

 That's how `timeout` from coreutils [implements](https://git.savannah.gnu.org/gitweb/?p=coreutils.git;a=blob;f=src/timeout.c;h=5600ce42957dcf117785f6a361ef72ac9c2df352;hb=HEAD) it.
 This is quite simple on paper:

 1. We opt-in to receive a `SIGCHLD` signal when the child processes finishes with: `signal(SIGCHLD, on_chld_signal)` where `on_chld_signal` is a function pointer we provide.
 Even if the signal handler does not do anything in this case.
-2. We schedule a `SIGALARM` signal with `alarm` or more preferrably `setitimer` which can take a duration in microseconds whereas `alarm` can only handle seconds.
+2. We schedule a `SIGALARM` signal with `alarm` or more preferably `setitimer` which can take a duration in microseconds whereas `alarm` can only handle seconds.
 There's also `timer_create/timer_settime` which handles nanoseconds.
 It depends what the OS and hardware support.
 3. We wait for either signal with `sigsuspend` which suspends the program until a given set of signals arrive.
 4. We should not forget to `wait` on the child process to avoid leaving zombie processes behind.

 The reality is grimmer, looking through the `timeout` implementation:

-- We could have inherited any signal mask from our parent so we need to explictly unblock the signals we are interested in.
+- We could have inherited any signal mask from our parent so we need to explicitly unblock the signals we are interested in.
 - Signals can be sent to a process group we need to handle that case.
 - We have to avoid entering a 'signal loop'.
-- Our process can be implicitly multithreaded due to some `timer_settime` implementations, therefore a `SIGALRM` signal sent to a process group, can be result in the signal being sent multiple times to a process (I am directly quoting the code comments from the `timeout` program here).
+- Our process can be implicitly multi-threaded due to some `timer_settime` implementations, therefore a `SIGALRM` signal sent to a process group, can be result in the signal being sent multiple times to a process (I am directly quoting the code comments from the `timeout` program here).
 - When using `timer_create`, we need to take care of cleaning it up with `timer_delete`, lest we have a resource leak when retrying.
 - The signal handler may be called concurrently and we have to be aware of that.
 - Depending on the timer implementation we chose, we are susceptible to clock adjustments for example going back.
 E.g. `setitimer` only offers the `CLOCK_REALTIME` clock option for counting time, which is just the wall clock.
 We'd like something like `CLOCK_MONOTONIC` or `CLOCK_MONOTONIC_RAW` (the latter being Linux specific).